jaredhendrickson13/pfsense-api/docs/CONTENT_AND_ACCEPT_TYPES.md

 # Content and Accept Types

-The REST API has been designed to support multiple content and accept types to allow for flexibility in the data being sent and received.
-This document outlines the content and accept types supported by the REST API.
+The REST API has been designed to allow multiple content and accept types to be supported, providing flexibility in the data being sent and received.
+This document outlines the content and accept types currently supported by the REST API.

 ## Content Types